Gaetz/docs.monogame.github.io/articles/tutorials/building_3d_games/01_display_a_3d_ship/index.md

 a×b = (ay*bz - az*by, az*bx - ax*bz, ax*by - ay*bx)
 ```

 The cross product between two vectors give a vector that is perpendicular to the plane defined by the two input vectors.
 This is super useful to compute normal vectors, which are used in lighting computations.
-Monogame provides us with a way to easily compute cross products:
+MonoGame provides us with a way to easily compute cross products:

 ```csharp
 var a = new Vector3(0, 1, 0);   // Up